Ultimate Thailand Honeymoon Guide

 Airport Code: HKT

-Phuket is Thailand’s largest island.
+Consider a honeymoon stop in Phuket, Thailand’s largest island.
 Situated off the west coast of mainland Thailand in the Andaman Sea, this is the island in the middle of the action.

 Starting your honeymoon in Phuket is ideal as it’s a jump-off point to other islands, day trips and nightlife.
 The west coast has palm tree lined beaches, many with beautiful beachfront resorts with perfect sunset views.